microsoft/hlsl-specs/proposals/0010-vk-buffer-ref.md

 ### Differences from C++ Pointers

-vk::BufferPointer is different from a C++ pointer in that a selection “.” operation can and must be applied to a buffer pointer to de-reference it.
+vk::BufferPointer is different from a C++ pointer in that the method Get() can and must be applied to de-reference it.

 ### Buffer Pointer Target Alignment

-The target alignment `A` of `vk::BufferPointer(T,A)` must be at least as large as the largest component type in the buffer pointer's pointee struct type `T` or the compiler may issue an error.
+The target alignment `A` of `vk::BufferPointer<T,A>` must be at least as large as the largest component type in the buffer pointer's pointee struct type `T` or the compiler may issue an error.

 ### Buffer Pointer Data Size and Alignment